-The Communications Interns will work under the supervision of the Communications Director and gain experience in working in advancing civil liberties by shaping how the public relates to the ACLU and civil liberties issues.
-The ACLU of Nebraska's communications program has a weekly social media reach of over 20,000 and approximately 50 local and national media hits per month.
+Communications interns gain experience in advancing civil liberties by shaping how the public relates to the ACLU and civil liberties issues.
 Our program mobilizes Nebraskans to take action, educates the public about their rights and influences the way civil liberties are discussed in our state.

 ROLES AND RESPONSIBILITIES

-- Draft social media posts, online content and event promotion posts.
+- Draft online content and event promotion posts.

 - Monitor program mentions, keywords, trends, and social media platforms.